 - A. Generally.
 Except as otherwise authorized by this Development Code, Outdoor storage and display areas are permitted on properties used for nonresidential purposes subject to the standards of this Section. - B. Applicability.
 This Section applies to outdoor storage areas of equipment, materials, or goods that are not for sale, and also to outdoor display of merchandise for sale.
 This Section does not apply to outdoor storage areas needed to support farm or ranch uses or for outdoor residential storage normally associated with residential uses. - C. Requirements for Outdoor Storage Areas. - 1.
 Permitted Uses.
 Outdoor storage areas may be used to store materials, goods, and merchandise associated with the primary use of the site, subject to the following: - a.
 Materials, goods, and merchandise shall not be actively for sale. - b.
 Vehicles or equipment shall be in working condition and used to support operations of the principal use. - 2.
 Limited Uses.
-Vehicles or equipment, in working condition or inoperable, that are temporarily stored for repair, impounding, or similar short-term containment are allowed within a designated outdoor storage area if such activity is directly associated with the principal use.

-- 3. Prohibited Uses.
+Vehicles or equipment, in working condition or inoperable, that are temporarily stored for repair, impounding, or similar short-term containment are allowed within a designated outdoor storage area if such activity is directly associated with the principal use. - Prohibited Uses.
 Outdoor storage areas shall not be used to dispose of waste, vehicles, or machines; store or dispose of hazardous materials; or store or dispose of materials that will create windblown dust or debris or stormwater contaminants. - 4.
 Location.
 All outdoor storage areas shall only be located in the buildable area of the rear yard or interior side yard and shall not be located in a required setback, bufferyard, or areas that are required or used for access, parking, loading, stacking, or vehicular circulation. - 5.
 Height of Outdoor Storage Materials.
 The maximum height of stored materials shall be one foot below the required screening, except for vehicles or equipment. - 6.
 Additional Outdoor Storage Requirements.
 All outdoor storage areas shall comply with the height and setback requirements set out in Table 3.2.9, Additional Outdoor Storage Requirements.

-T-1-1- 2.2.0

 Table 3.2.9

 Additional Outdoor Storage Requirements

-Use Maximum Additional Standards
+Use Maximum Area

-Area

-Farm and N/A N/A
+Farm and Ranch Uses N/A N/A

-Ranch Uses

-Residential N/A N/A
+Residential Uses N/A N/A

-Uses

-Civic and 15% of the Enclosed by a wall for street/public right-of-way frontage

-Commercial floor area of that is designed to the principal building's façade and

-Uses principal composed of the same materials as the principal building.
+Civic and Commercial Uses 15% of the floor area of principal building Enclosed by a wall for street/public right-of-way frontage that is designed to the principal building's façade and composed of the same materials as the principal building.

-building

-10% of the Enclosed by a durable wall or opaque fence of sufficient

-floor area of height to completely screen the stored materials from public

-principal view and rights-of-way.
+10% of the floor area of principal building Enclosed by a durable wall or opaque fence of sufficient height to completely screen the stored materials from public view and rights-of-way.

-building

-Industrial N/A The outdoor storage is located within the buildable area and

-enclosed by a wall or opaque fence and gate of sufficient

-height to completely screen the stored materials from public

-view and rights-of-way.
+Industrial N/A The outdoor storage is located within the buildable area and enclosed by a wall or opaque fence and gate of sufficient height to completely screen the stored materials from public view and rights-of-way.

 Office Uses N/A Outdoor storage of materials is not allowed.